THIS STORY TAKES US BACK TO 1981 –

 Fred Lynn had a very good career, but only once did he match or surpass his rookie production, that was 1979 when he hit .333 with 39 home runs, 122 runs batted in, 116 runs scored and a .416 on-base percentage.

-The Red Sox also messed up with Carlton Fisk that same off-season.
+A Red Sox blunder also cost them that Carlton Fisk that same off-season.
 That’s a story for another time.

 Joseph Durso, The New York Times, January 24, 1981